dxcamps/DLI_RoboWorkshop_1/tx1/readme.md

 1. Compile caffe fp32

     > **Note**: This could take 12 minutes or longer to complete.
-Running jetson_clocks.sh ahead of time can reduce that time down to 8 minutes.
 You will also likey see a number of `nvcc warning:` messages.
 These can be safely ignored.

     ```bash
     cd /home/ubuntu/Code/fp32/caffe